des4maisons/til/til.md

 # git, github

+* To cherry pick a commit from one repository into another, add the 2nd repository as a remote in the 1st.
+You can specify a local path for the remote.
+You can pull/fetch, commit, tag, and pull to the (local) remote repository.
 * Append `/compare` to your repository's url in github to bring up the compare dialog, to compare arbitrary branches/tags/forks.
 * Github can automatically generate a table of contents for markdown files.
 To access it,